ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 You can also change the direction of your wave: **up** or **down**.

 You'll want to create a wave for both directions.
-I'll explain why you need the waves for both directions later in the tutorial.
+This will let you have waves on the top and bottom of page sections.

-Once you click **create** you'll have an SVG wave added to your page.
+Once you click **create** you'll have a wave added to your page.

 Since the wave is an SVG you can easily resize it without effecting the quality of the image.
 You can also adjust the height.